jetpack115/2-DDesignClass/README.md

 Goals for next week
   - Implement a very simple CNN
-  - Look into image segmentation and start doing some work to identify how i can detect car plates
+  - Look into image segmentation and start doing some work to identify how i can detect car plates Week 10/27/21
+Created the kernalPlay.java class and the kernalPlayDriver to launch it.
+It allowed me to play a little with the construction of a kernal passed over an image and saw what types of things could be later implemented into my CNN.
+The previous week i mentioned that I was following some cnn code for java, but i figured it was a little too advanced for me at the moment so i took up other tasks to work me up to it.
+More specifically https://poloclub.github.io/cnn-explainer/ creates a simplifed way to create my CNN and I will be tackling this for next week!